Wahkohtowin: Features

 The most recurrent theme within wahkohtowin is the circle.
 Wahkohtowin connotes interconnectedness, so circles are used as symbols to represent the way in which every element of a system is part of the whole.
 This reaffirms unity under the Creator and within the community, and represents the continuum of life.
 Wahkohtowin sometimes physically takes this form; for example, a community may gather in circles for prayer, discussion, and healing.

 Cree law uses different circles as a visual way to conceptualize different legal principles; there are usually four elements or stages comprising a given circle.
 For example, the most foundational circle-metaphor describes the four kinds of human beings; when one understands one's identity in this circle, then one accepts the responsibilities which accompany that identity.
 Envisioned as a series of concentric circles, children (the most treasured and precious) are placed at the centre.
 Old ones are next; they are the keepers and teachers of knowledge and represent the past.
 Women, the nurturers and protectors, are third, and men, who are responsible for safety, constitute the outermost circle.

 Another important circle metaphor in the Cree worldview represents one's personal identity.
 The innermost level represents the individual, followed by the family, the community, and the nation, respectively.
 In the Cree worldview, identity is inseparable from land, home, community, or family; these things together constitute a healthy wahkohtowin.

+Teaching

+Sweat lodge ceremonies are important in the transmission of nehiyaw legal protocols and teachings, because they allow beauty to persuade participants of the importance of law.

+An initiative in Saskatchewan proposed a Wahkohtowin classroom, which focused on discussing law from a grassroots perspective.